xTITUSMAXIMUSX/WireGuard-GUI/README.md

 # Installation
 1. Download the release and run the `install.sh`
+2. Install wireguard with `sudo apt install wireguard`
-2. Now you should have wireguard in your applications to launch
+3. Now you should have wireguard in your applications to launch